-distributions are well separated, with mobile and immobile particles featuring significantly below- and above-average κ , respectively.
-Upon lowering the density [see Figs. 6(b1)-6(b2)], the separation decreases and finally almost vanishes.
+Upon lowering the density [see Fig. 6(c1-2)], the separation decreases and finally almost vanishes.

-To quantify the degree of correlation, for each initial inherent structure, we rank the local κ -field on a per-species basis, with 0 and 1 representing the lowest and highest values.
-Figures 6(c1)-6(c3) show the distribution of ranks of the mobile and immobile population for each density.
-For the highest density, the most mobile and immobile particles are overwhelmingly also the particles with, respectively, the lowest and highest κ .
-In accordance with the data in panels (c1)-(c3), at intermediate and low density, this correlation becomes significantly smaller.
-It is noteworthy, however, that even for the lowest density, the immobile particles have a relatively high probability to have a very large κ , whereas the correlation between high mobility and small κ breaks down almost completely.
-We further comment on this observation in Sec.
-IV.
+To quantify the degree of correlation, for each initial inherent state we rank the local $\kappa$ -field on a per-species basis, with 0 and 1 representing the lowest and highest values.
+Fig. 6(d1-3) shows the distribution of ranks of the mobile and immobile population for each density.
+For the highest density, the most mobile and immobile particles are overwhelmingly also the particles with respectively the lowest and highest $\kappa$ .
+In accordance with the data in panels (c1-3), at intermediate and low density this correlation becomes significantly smaller.
+It is noteworthy however, that even for the lowest density the immobile particles have a relatively high probability to have a very large $\kappa$ , whereas the correlation between high mobility and small $\kappa$ breaks down almost completely.
+We further comment on this observation in Section IV.

-To visualize these correlations, in Fig. 7, we show side-by-side particle maps of κ and mobility rankings for a representative configuration at each density.
-Finally, we calculate Spearman's rank correlation coefficient C_s -the correlation coefficient between the rankings of the inverse of κ and the mobility-of the total particle population on a per-species basis.
-For each density, we report the ensemble average of the species-averaged C_s in Fig. 7, once again confirming that the degree of correlation decreases significantly as the density is lowered.88
+To visualize these correlations, in Fig. 7 we show sideby-side particle maps of the $\kappa$ and mobility rankings for a representative configuration at each density.
+Finally, we calculate Spearman's rank correlation coefficient $C{\rm s}$ - the correlation coefficient between the rankings of the inverse of $\kappa$ and the mobility - of the total particle population on a per-species basis.
+For each density, we report the ensemble average of the species-averaged $C{\rm s}$ in Fig. 7, once again confirming that the degree of correlation decreases significantly as the density is lowered.